Elektroarzt/floragrow/README.md

  somose_name/1/Name             | string                  | name of the sensor
  somose_name/1/Temperature      | number                  | temperature of the sensor in degree celsius

-For details on the MQTT topics see website of the seonsor manufacturer.
-Be sure to have the ESP32 programmed before potting ;)
-After programming, the device is capable for OTA updates via its web interface.
+For details on the MQTT topics see website of the sensor manufacturer.
+Be sure to have the ESP32 programmed before potting ;) After programming, the device is capable for OTA updates via its web interface.

 ### ESPhome